str1k6rJP/Java-TSP-Elastic-Net-/README.md

 It may be not as accurate as exact calculation algorithms, but it's execution time much less so it grants better performance.
-This algorithm gives quazioptimal solutions(what means they are good, but probably not the best (of course it could be best, but chances aren't high))
+This algorithm gives quazioptimal solutions(what means they are good, but probably not the best (of course it could be best, but not every time, and with growth of data amounts you're less likely to get the best solution))

 Since that reason I'd recommend you to run it a few times on single input data so you would get really good solutions.

-Unfortunately, my algorithm still isn't completed so there is an option to create new branch and advance it